-• College Level Examination Program (CLEP) The College Level Examination Program (CLEP) tests are designed to measure college-level learning acquired outside of the college classroom through independent reading, job training, accelerated high school courses, or other life experience and non-traditional sources.
+• College Level Examination Program (CLEP)

+The College Level Examination Program (CLEP) tests are designed to measure college-level learning acquired outside of the college classroom through independent reading, job training, accelerated high school courses, or other life experience and non-traditional sources.
 Degree credit, to a maximum of 48 semester hours, will be granted on the basis of the College Entrance Examination Board, CLEP policy in accordance with standards established by the College and the Board of Regents.
 Students must submit official scores of CLEP examinations to the Office of Admissions for evaluation of credit.
 Students interested in using CLEP credits as transfer credits to other institutions are advised to determine in advance whether the college to which they hope to transfer will accept CLEP credit.
 The CLEP program offers two types of examinations:

 - GENERAL EXAMINATIONS provide a measure of undergraduate achievement in five basic areas: English Composition, Humanities, Mathematics, Natural Science, and Social Science/History.
-The tests assess the student's knowledge of fundamental facts and concepts, ability to perceive relationships and understanding of basic principles. - 2.
-SUBJECT EXAMINATIONS measure achievement in undergraduate courses.
+The tests assess the student's knowledge of fundamental facts and concepts, ability to perceive relationships and understanding of basic principles. - SUBJECT EXAMINATIONS measure achievement in undergraduate courses.
 These tests measure the understanding of fundamental facts and concepts that would normally be covered in a college-level course in a specific subject area.
 There are subject examinations available in Composition and Literature, Foreign Languages, History and Social Sciences, Science and Mathematics, and Business.
-A complete listing of CLEP testing centers and dates can be found at www.collegeboard.com.
+A complete listing of CLEP testing centers and dates can be found at www.collegeboard.com. - OVERSEAS ACADEMIC PROGRAMS Asnuntuck Community College students may take courses in England, France, Jamaica, Ireland, Germany, Spain, Switzerland, Portugal, Italy, Greece, Mexico, Israel, Costa Rica, Japan, Cyprus, Egypt, Colombia, and China.
+College students may participate in academic programs in the liberal arts, languages, business programs and areas such as catering and hotel management and filmmaking.
+These overseas study opportunities are offered through Three Rivers Community College and the College Consortium for International Studies (CCIS).
+Students are eligible to apply for the same loans or grants that they would be eligible for on the Asnuntuck Community College campus.
+For further information, contact the Academic Affairs Office.